Atri-Labs/framework-docs/docs/highlights.md

 }
 ```

 In the above `package.json`, the `name` field will be used by `npm` to name your package in the npm's repository.
-The `atriConfig.pythonPackageName` will be used to name the python package to be published in `pip`/`conda` etc.

 The steps to create a component is the same as described in this [section](#create-a-new-drag-drop-component-in-react).